Franky1/Tesseract-OCR-5-Docker/README.md

 ## Project status

-> 05.12.2021: Work in progress, but docker image is ready for usage.
+> 05.12.2021: Work in progress, but docker image is ready for usage